oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 - Client transferred: In the second variant, the OAuth client on the initiating device is responsible for initiating authorization on the authorization device via a backchannel with the authroization server.
-For example
+- Hybrid: In the third variant, the OAuth client on the initiating device triggers the authorization request via a backchannel with the Authorization Server.
+An access code is displayed on the Authorization device, which the user enters on the initiating device.

 ## User Transferred Flow
-A typical example of a cross-device flow that relies on the user copying information from the initiating device to the authorization device is shown below:
+An example of a cross-device flow that relies on the user copying information from the Initiating Device to the Authorization Device is shown below:
 ~~~ ascii-art
                               (B) Initiating Device